 It’s common to talk about the duration of a bond portfolio in simple terms—like time or interest rate sensitivity.
-But a deeper understanding of duration can be vital these days as interest rates have declined significantly, effectively down to zero for the federal funds rate in the wake of the COVID-19 pandemic.
+But a deeper understanding of duration can be vital these days because the Federal Reserve has increased interest rates significantly, raising its target rate 10 times as of June 2023 in its fight with inflation.

-First off, it’s important to make the distinction between duration and maturity.
+First off, let’s make the distinction between duration versus maturity.

 There’s a date a bond is made available in the market (the issue date) and a date it’s expected to be retired (the maturity date).
 Maturity refers to the length of time a bond is expected to be outstanding.
 There are several factors that can affect a bond’s maturity, but at maturity, the principal amount of a bond or note is repaid to the investor and interest payments cease.